 - Provide children opportunities to explore and extend their interests and abilities

 - Help children acquire skills and dispositions they will need to become life-long, self-directed learners

 - Teach children to understand and practice tolerance and respect for others as unique and interesting human beings

-ECDC uses the South Carolina Early Learning Standards (2008) for children 3-5 and has adapted the current draft of the SC Guidelines for Infants and Toddlers as our program objectives for curriculum and assessment of growth and development.
+ECDC uses the South Carolina Early Learning Standards for children 3-5 and SC Guidelines for Infants and Toddlers as our program objectives for curriculum and assessment of growth and development.
 These standards address Approaches to Learning, Physical Growth & Health, Social-Emotional Development, English Language Arts, and Mathematics.
 They are currently under revision and we expect a single document that provides expectations for children from birth-five in 2016-2017.
 More information about early learning in SC can be found on the state Department of Education website.The South Carolina academic standards guide curriculum development for kindergarten children.

 The curriculum framework is guided by statements that convey how the program philosophy is contextualized.
 As each teacher translates our philosophy into the day-to-day planning process to design and plan classroom activities, we keep the following statements in mind with respect to different content areas in the curriculum.

 Ecological Responsibility: As members of the ECDC community, children have the opportunity to develop a sense of responsibility for each other and their natural environment and resources.
 Gardening, recycling, and care of the physical and natural environment are an increasing part of our curriculum as we look for ways to help children develop an awareness of the importance of a sustainable and ecologically respectful global environment.